sebble/1password-sysext-steam-deck/docs/index.md

 ## systemd system extension (`systemd-sysext`) for Steam Deck

 > **Notice:** This is a work in progress.
 See [open issues](https://github.com/sebble/1password-sysext-steam-deck/issues).
-Specifically https://github.com/sebble/1password-sysext-steam-deck/issues/10 (CLI no longer working after a system restart) and https://github.com/sebble/1password-sysext-steam-deck/issues/11 (Firefox integration not great any more)
+In particular https://github.com/sebble/1password-sysext-steam-deck/issues/11 (Firefox integration not great any more)

 This repository contains instructions to build a system extension for use on a Steam Deck.
 A systemd system extension allows you to install software without modifying the read-only file system on `/usr`.